Our research is editorially independent but we may earn a commission for purchases made through our links.

 For the next two-and-a-half-hours or so, you’ll wind down the coast enjoying some of the most jaw-dropping ocean views on earth.
 You’ll be ready to stop by the time you reach Bodega Bay, a picturesque fishing village that was the setting for Alfred Hitchcock’s 1963 film, “The Birds,” in which murderous birds attack local villagers.
 If you’re a fan, you may want to stop by the 150-year-old Potter School behind St. Theresa’s Church, located about five miles south of town.
 It was used for several scenes, though today it’s a private residence, occasionally open for tours.
 Wine enthusiasts won’t want to miss Gourmet Au Bay, a waterside wine bar with a weather-protected deck and small production, award-winning wines from the local area.

 Continuing south on Highway 101, you’ll find yourself traveling over the iconic Golden Gate Bridge into the city of San Francisco.
 Before crossing, exit the highway onto Alexander for the best views.
-Hopefully, you’ve planned to spend more than just a few minutes here.
+Hopefully, you’ve planned to spend more than just a few minutes here because there are a lot of things to do and see.
 A few of the highlights include riding a cable car, touring Alcatraz Island and visiting Golden Gate Park, which houses the California Academy of Sciences, the De Young Museum, botanical gardens and more.

 As you head down Highway One along the coast, you’ll be treated to stunning panoramic views of the Pacific, and 23 miles in, you’ll see a sign for the legendary Moss Beach Distillery.
 While it’s pricey for dinner, enjoying appetizers on the heated outdoor patio is a wonderful treat.
 The patio overlooks the ocean – and, guests can snuggle up together next to a natural gas fire pit while dining on self-service food and beverages from the upstairs or downstairs bar.
 If you’ve got a well-behaved pooch, he’s even welcome too.